-Delivering services in an integrated way is a central focus of Sláintecare (Department of Health 2019) and there will be a need for nursing and midwifery to be central to this change.
-Following the formation of the Hospital Groups (Higgins 2013), the associated governance structure for quaternary, tertiary and secondary care centres facilitated the integration of care across the acute hospital setting.
+Delivering services in an integrated way is a central focus of Sláintecare (Department of Health 2019), and there will be a need for nursing and midwifery to be central to this change.
+Following the formation of the Hospital Groups (Higgins 2013), the associated governance structure for quaternary, tertiary and secondary care centres

+Table 2 - Uptake of the Enhanced Nurse/Midwife Contract as of September 2021 facilitated the integration of care across the acute hospital setting.
 The Hospital Group structure has supported the development of nursing and midwifery roles most clearly reflected in the increase in the number of advanced nurse and midwife practitioners (ANPs/AMPs) and clinical nurse/midwife specialists (CNS/CMS) in practice in the acute care sector.
 However, a comparable increase has not occurred in the community sector.
 The main reason for this is that strategic nursing and midwifery leadership is not currently in place at senior management levels in Community Health Organisations (CHOs) to drive an integrated and coordinated approach to the development of ANP/AMPs within the community workforce.
-This integrated and coordinated approach in both acute and community settings is a key focus of the Sláintecare strategy (Houses of the Oireachtas 2017) with the strategy particularly identifying the important role that advanced nurse practitioners and practice nurses have in the implementation of integrated care.
+This integrated and coordinated approach in both acute and community settings is a key focus of the Sláintecare strategy (Houses of the Oireachtas 2017), with the strategy particularly identifying the important role that advanced nurse practitioners and practice nurses have in the implementation of integrated care.
 The Sláintecare report further emphasises the need for the re-design of nurses' and other healthcare professionals' clinical roles to enable them to provide services in community settings that are currently predominantly delivered in hospitals.